Modern Rustic Furniture:

 - Unity of all things in nature

 Many influential writers of the time were Transcendentalists.
-The works of John Muir, Henry David Thoreau, and Ralph Waldo Emerson were incredibly popular at the time and heavily emphasized having a closer connection to nature.
+The works of John Muir, Henry David Thoreau, and Ralph Waldo Emerson were incredibly popular and heavily emphasized having a closer connection to nature.
 These ideas were then brought to life by Rustic furniture design.

 Originally produced in the Adirondack Mountains of New York, rustic furniture used natural materials and emphasized their natural forms.
 Old Hickory Furniture Company was then established in 1890, allowing for the mass production of Rustic furniture.
 This style surged in popularity when it was adopted by the Great Camps of the Adirondacks and was later on adopted by the National Park Service.